 This change to the button layout has meant that the video activation button has had to be relocated and, as with Nikon's other recent DSLRs, it is near the shutter release button.

-Nikon has also introduced a new 'I' button at the bottom-left of the back of the Nikon D7100.
+Nikon has introduced an 'I' button at the bottom-left of the back of the Nikon D7100.
 Pressing this gives you quick access to some key features such as the 1.3x Crop mode, Picture Control mode and HDR mode.
 It's a useful addition that complements the healthy collection of direct controls.

-The Nikon D7000 introduced the AF mode button and focus mode selector switch combination that is now used in Nikon's enthusiast- and professional-level cameras, and this has continued with the Nikon D7100.
+The Nikon D7100 and D7200 both use this AF mode button and focus mode selector switch combination found in Nikon's enthusiast- and professional-level cameras.

 These controls sit within convenient reach of the left thumb while looking through the viewfinder, and when used in conjunction with the front and rear dials they enable the camera to be switched between the various AF modes and manual focus mode without taking the camera away from the eye.